puneetkg/puneetkg.github.io/_posts/2022-01-20-impostersyndrome.md

 ### Why does this work?

 This works because..
-* You are re teaching your brain to think in a positive way rather than negative
+* You are teaching your brain to think in a positive way rather than negative
 * You behavior will change because you want to fill out the reasons at the end of the day (This might feel like cheating, but that is just an initial phase)
 * You are acknowledging that your thinking is not fixed.
 It can change and it can be a good place to be in.